zaufi/kate-cpp-helper-plugin/README.md

 Version 0.8.6
 -------------

-* insert kate templates when execute completion item so user may see the parameters required for function call.
+* insert kate templates when execute completion item, so user may see and edit parameters required for a function call.

 Version 0.8.5
 -------------